 - Minimum initial investment: $3,000

 On the surface, you might look at the Vanguard Dividend Appreciation Index Fund Admiral Shares (VDADX) and come away unimpressed.
 After all, the yield is only a hair larger than that of the vanilla S&P 500 Index.
-And while the portfolio is a little more selective, with only around 315 total holdings at present, this dividend fund holds a lot of the same names you’ll find in the typical large-cap mutual fund, including Apple (AAPL) and Microsoft (MSFT).
+And while the portfolio is a little more selective, with 340 total holdings at present, this dividend fund holds a lot of the same names you’ll find in the typical large-cap mutual fund, including Apple (AAPL), Broadcom (AVGO), and JPMorgan Chase (JPM).

 VDADX has an exchange-traded version, the Vanguard Dividend Appreciation ETF (VIG, 0.06% expense ratio), that ranks as one of the 20 largest U.S. ETFs of any flavor as measured by assets.
 That reinforces the popularity of this strategy, even if the current yield doesn’t blow your hair back.

-Learn more about VDADX at the Vanguard provider site.
+Want to learn more about VDADX?
+Check out the Vanguard provider site.

 Best Vanguard Dividend Fund #2: Vanguard Dividend Growth Fund